Resourcing young feminists

 The Risk Reserve grant was born out of FRIDA’s commitment to let grantee partners decide how to respond to their unique and rapidly changing contexts.
 In the past, grantee partners experiencing wars, natural disasters and other emergency situations have requested emergency grants from FRIDA for healing support.
 Grantee partners have also applied for a Safety, Security and Healing Special Grant for collective healing for activists as well as for shelters for marginalized communities such as trans people and people with disabilities.
 Yet, due to the urgent nature of risks in young feminist organizing contexts, FRIDA often feels inadequate in rapid responses.

 The Constellation of Flourishing visions FRIDA’s community to take root in a strong culture of joy, trust, responsibility, and confidence.
-Instead of “evaluating” a crisis once it occurs, FRIDA will model a radical trust for grantee partners to decide how to best use this grant for themselves in the face of risks and crises.
+Instead of “evaluating” a crisis once it occurs, FRIDA is modeling a radical trust for grantee partners to decide how to best use this grant for themselves in the face of risks and crises.
 From our own experience, FRIDA also recognizes the importance of a risk reserve in safeguarding the wellbeing of a feminist organization.
-FRIDA has set aside part of the non-restricted donations we received in 2022 for our own risk reserve.
-Thus, FRIDA will pilot a Risk Reserve Grant: a USD 2,500 grant for all grantee partners receiving a Renewal or Transition Grant in 2023 to strengthen their ability to respond to any potential emergencies and to lead risk prevention work.
+FRIDA continues to offer a Risk Reserve Grant: a USD 2,000 grant for all grantee partners receiving a Renewal Grant in 2025 to strengthen their ability to respond to any potential emergencies and to lead risk prevention work.

-Similar to the CS grant and the additional grant, the Risk Reserve grant will be offered together with the renewal grant.
-FRIDA has budgeted for all the renewed and transitioning groups for the Risk Reserve grant, and all the interested groups can apply to the Risk Reserve grant via their renewal/transition application.
+Similar to the CS grant, the Risk Reserve grant will be offered together with the renewal grant.
+FRIDA has budgeted for all renewed groups to receive the Risk Reserve grant, and all interested groups can apply to the Risk Reserve grant via their renewal application.

 ACCOMPANIMENT PROGRAM